-Every day I talk to businesses selling products – some small, some large.
-We specialise in helping businesses find the right cloud software for their business and we are experts in inventory management, ecommerce and manufacturing – so that’s the type of businesses we help.
+We specialize in helping businesses find the right cloud software for their business and we are experts in inventory management, e-commerce and manufacturing – so that’s the type of businesses we help.

 EDI stands for Electronic Data Interchange.

-Super Retail Group explains that EDI nicely as:
+Super Retail Group explains Electronic Data Interchange (EDI) nicely as:

-Think of EDI as it’s own language.
-Like banks have a way of exchanging data between the banks that they all understand, EDI is like that.
+EDI is its own language, like banks have a way of exchanging data between the banks that they all understand, EDI is like that.
 The information exchanges are defined and structured in the same way so that the buyer (e.g. Coles) can place a purchase order in their system and it can automatically flow into the supplier’s software as a sales order.

-Furthermore, when you are working with a buyer like Coles, you need to send them an order acknowledgement, confirming if you can fulfill the order that they have asked for and if you can meet their deadline.
-Then of course, Coles has a lot of moving parts.
-You need to the goods they have purchased from you to their Distribution Centres and then they need to distribute everything to their hundreds of supermarkets around the country.
+Furthermore, when you are working with a buyer like Coles, you need to send them an order acknowledgement, confirming if you can fulfil the order that they have asked for and if you can meet their deadline.
+Coles has a lot of moving parts and you need to send the goods they have purchased from you to their Distribution Centres and then they need to distribute everything to their hundreds of supermarkets around the country.

 They need to know exactly when you are sending their order to them, when it’s going to arrive and ensure that it is labelled correctly.
 This involves you sending them what’s called an Advanced Shipping Notice, printing off the shipping labels they need to successfully receive your order at the Distribution Centre.
-Finally, you need to electronically send them an invoice to get paid!
+Finally, you need to electronically send them an invoice or an electronic document to get paid!

-It’s a lot of back and forth.
-If you don’t do it on time – at any stage – you can “get a black mark” against your company name and risk losing your
+If you don’t do it on time – at any stage – you can get a “black mark” against your company name and risk losing your accreditation.

 Step 1: Become an Approved Supplier